simon-lang/mars-rover-image-viewer/readme.md

 Requires Node v6.
 [Installer available here](https://nodejs.org/en/).

-## Installation

-Install dependencies and build client by running `make`.

-If make is not available on your machine, you can use `npm install && npm run build`.

 ## Running the HTTP Server

 Start the HTTP server with `make server`

 If make is not available on your machine, you can use `npm start`.

-Visit in your browser: [http://localhost:3000](http://localhost:3000)
+Visit in your browser: [http://localhost:3001](http://localhost:3001)

 Your NASA API key is set server side through an environment variable called NASA_API_KEY.
 So, to set it for a single run, you can do `NASA_API_KEY=xyz make server`.
 [This page](https://12factor.net/config) explains why storing config in environment variables is a good thing.

+## Development

+Install dependencies and build client by running `make build`.

+If make is not available on your machine, or it appears  you can use `npm install && npm run build`.

+The client can be edited with live reload using the webpack-dev-server by running `make dev` and visiting [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) in your browser.
+Note since the server runs on a different port, to work with the API you would need to update the URL in the photoService and allow CORS on the server.

 ## Running the Tests